garado/awesome-keynav/.github/README.md

 # Debugging
 - Use Xephyr to test your config in a sandbox
-- Open whatever widget you're testing
-- Press `q` to print the keynav hierarchy
+- Open whatever widget you're testing, then press `q` to print the keynav hierarchy